PyLops/pylops/docs/source/addingsolver.rst

 -------------------
 The first thing we need to do is to locate a file containing solvers in the same family of the solver we plan to include, or create a new file with the name of the solver we would like to implement (or preferably its family).
-Note that as the solver will be a class, we need to follow the UpperCaseCamelCase convention both the class itself but not for the filename.
-Moroever the filename must end with a ``c`` (e.g., ``basicc.py``); as we will see later, by doing this for each class-based solver we can create also its corresponding function based solver in another file whose name does not end with a ``c`` (e.g., ``basic.py``).
+Note that as the solver will be a class, we need to follow the UpperCaseCamelCase convention for the class itself but not for the filename.

 At this point we can start by importing the modules that will be needed by the solver.
-This varies from solver to solver, however you will always need to import the :py:class:`pylops.optimization.basesolver.Solver` which will be used as *parent* class for any of our operators.
+This varies from solver to solver, however you will always need to import the :py:class:`pylops.optimization.basesolver.Solver` which will be used as *parent* class for any of our solvers.
-Moreover, we always recommend to import :py:func:` pylops.utils.backend.get_array_module` as solvers should be written in such a way that work both on numpy and cupy array.
+Moreover, we always recommend to import :py:func:`pylops.utils.backend.get_array_module` as solvers should be written in such a way that it can work both with numpy and cupy arrays.
 See later for details.

 .. code-block:: python

     import time

-    import numpy as np time
+    import numpy as np

     from pylops.optimization.basesolver import Solver
     from pylops.utils.backend import get_array_module